MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 	Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookBlockUntrustedCollaborationLabel="0eb351a6-0c2d-4c1d-a5f6-caa80c9bdeec,40e82af6-5dad-45ea-9c6a-6fe6d4f1626b"}

+#### To exempt domain names for pop-up messages configured for specific labels

+For the labels that you've specified with these pop-up messages, you can exempt specific domain names so that users do not see the messages for recipients who have that domain name included in their email address.
+In this case, the emails are sent without interruption.
+To specify multiple domains, add them as a single string, separated by commas.

+A typical configuration is to display the pop-up messages only for recipients who are external to your organization or who aren't authorized partners for your organization.
+In this case, you specify all the email domains that are used by your organization and by your partners.

+For the same label policy, create the following advanced client settings and for the value, specify one or more domains, each one separated by a comma.

+Example value for multiple domains as a comma-separated string: `contoso.com,fabrikam.com,litware.com`

+For the same label policy, create the following advanced client settings and for the value, specify one or more domains, each one separated by a comma.

+Example value for multiple domains as a comma-separated string: `contoso.com,fabrikam.com,litware.com`

+- Warn messages:

+    - Key: **OutlookWarnTrustedDomains**

+    - Value: **\<**domain names, comma separated**>**

+- Justification messages:

+    - Key: **OutlookJustifyTrustedDomains**

+    - Value: **\<**domain names, comma separated**>**

+- Block messages:

+    - Key: **OutlookBlockTrustedDomains**

+    - Value: **\<**domain names, comma separated**>**

+For example, you have specified the **OutlookBlockUntrustedCollaborationLabel** advanced client setting for the **Confidential \ All Employees** label.
+You then specify the advanced client setting of **OutlookJustifyTrustedDomains** and **contoso.com**.
+As a result, a user can send an email to john@sales.contoso.com when it is labeled **Confidential \ All Employees** but will be blocked from sending an email with the same label to tg4066@gmail.com.

+Example PowerShell commands, where your label policy is named "Global":

+	Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookBlockTrustedDomains="gmail.com"}

+	Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookJustifyTrustedDomains="contoso.com,fabrikam.com,litware.com"}

 ### To implement the warn, justify, or block pop-up messages for emails or attachments that don't have a label: